amenzwa/clrs/README.md

 The implementations in this project are neither purely functional nor pure procedural; they are purely practical.
 They employ a mixture of procedural, objective, and functional techniques, whichever is easier to understand for the concept under consideration.

-Over the decades, the CS community has been obsessed stodgily with purity: purely imperative, purely objective, purely functional, purely logical.
+Over the decades, the CS community has bee-n obsessed stodgily with purity: purely imperative, purely objective, purely functional, purely logical.
 On the other hand, the IT community has, philosophically and procedurally, continuously swung between the extremes, from blasé to pedantry, whichever is the flavour of the day.

 What is now patently clear is that in software design and development, practicality trumps purity *and* pragmatic is superior to phlegmatic or pedantic.
 Note that these two clauses are joined with a conjunction.

+# STUDY

+When you study CLRS, and indeed any mathematical inclined textbook, read it in at least three passes: scan, dive, and climb.

+First, *scan* the chapter.
+Pick up some key terms and concepts.
+Take in the figures.
+Do not worry about understanding every concept you encounter; just collect the phrases.
+Next, reread the chapter, but this time, *dive* deeply.
+Fill out those terms and concepts you picked up in your initial scan.
+Do not stop until you have grasped all the concepts presented in the chapter.
+Typically, the concepts presented in a chapter rely on those presented in the earlier chapters and, sometimes, reference those yet to be presented.
+If you have not read the earlier chapters, at least read deeply the cited section, and follow it up the citation chain, thoroughly.
+Once you have thoroughly studied the concepts and the dependant ones, take a break, and review the material at a very high level.
+This *climb* is similar to scan, but this time, you are skimming the cloud tops with a full knowledge of the material; you are no longer wandering and probing in the dark.

+Once you have studied CLRS in this manner, you are read to plough through these notebooks.

 # CAUTION

-Jupyter, Mathematica, and similar [literate programming](https://en.wikipedia.org/wiki/Literate_programming) environments are excellent for small, mathematical or technical projects that needs to combine textual description with sample code or data visualisation.
+Jupyter, Mathematica, and similar literate programming environments are excellent for small, mathematical or technical projects that needs to combine textual description with sample code or data visualisation.
 Class projects, technical publications, internal-use scripts, and similar small projects are all candidates for Jupyter-based literate programming endeavour.
 Like all "documents", it is the author's responsibility to keep the entire document, not just the text or the code, up-to-date.

 However, if the project is large, like a typical enterprise application, using Jupyter will lead only to surprise and sadness.
 This is because Jupyter, while an excellent platform for its intended purpose—composing live, technical documents—is not at all appropriate for developing substantive applications with intricate dependencies.